J.D. Davis Player Props: Giants vs. Cubs

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in total hits (57) this season while batting .291 with 20 extra-base hits.
+- Davis leads San Francisco with 57 hits, batting .289 this season with 20 extra-base hits.

-- He ranks 22nd in batting average, 18th in on base percentage, and 32nd in slugging among qualified hitters in baseball.
+- Among the qualified hitters in MLB play, he ranks 23rd in batting average, 18th in on-base percentage, and 34th in slugging.

-- Davis is batting .368 during his last games and is riding a seven-game hitting streak.
+- In 18 games this season (31.0%), Davis has picked up an RBI, and in eight of those games (13.8%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored a run in 23 games this year, with multiple runs four times.
+- He has scored in 23 of 58 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.